2019 Pacific typhoon season: Typhoon Lingling (Liwayway)

 On August 31, three tropical depressions formed, one of which was east of Mindanao.
 The Joint Typhoon Warning Center then issued a Tropical Cyclone Formation Alert for the system.
 On September 1, the Philippines agency PAGASA upgraded the system and named it Liwayway.
 At 2:30 p.m.
 KST (05:30 UTC), Lingling made landfall in South Hwanghae Province, North Korea with winds of 130 km/h, becoming the first typhoon and the strongest storm to strike the country.

 Passing east of the Philippines, Lingling caused flooding in Luzon.
 Agricultural damage in Pampanga were amounted to ₱5.65 million (US$108,000).
 Economic loss in Okinawa Prefecture were at JP¥533 million (US$4.98 million).
 Passing west of South Korea, Lingling killed three people and injured ten others.
 Wind gusts reached 196 km/h in Heuksando, the strongest wind observed in the country since Maemi in 2003.
 About 161,000 households had experienced power outages.
 Damage nationwide were amounted to ₩28.76 billion (US$24.1 million).
 In North Korea, five people were dead with three others injured.
 The typhoon damaged 475 houses and buildings, as well as 46200 ha of farmland.
 Lingling also passed through the Northeast China, damage were calculated at CN¥930 million (US$131 million).
 Moreover, Lingling's extratropical remnants caused flooding in the Russian Far East, with damage in the Jewish Autonomous Oblast amounting to ₽2 billion (US$30.4 million).

 Typhoon Faxai

 Faxai weakened slightly before making landfall in Chiba City shortly before 5:00 a.m.
 JST September 9.

 Trains service in JR East were cancelled due to the storm.
 Two people died from heatstroke because of the power outage.
 Damage in Japan reached US$10 billion.

-The name Faxai was retired and was replaced with Nongfa.